icebreakero/rofandom/README.md

 # rofandom
-rofandom is a gamer booking app is for you to record a game item and expenses.
+The Rofandom app is a comprehensive bookkeeping tool designed for gamers to meticulously manage their online MMORPG items, expenses and game characters with detailed precision.

 Display resolution requirements (1080P or Upper)